 Arsenal 2 Newcastle United 0

-Goals either side of half time from Aaron Ramsey and Alexandre Lacazette handed Arsenal a 2-0 victory over Newcastle United on Monday night.
+Second half strikes from Bukayo Saka and Gabriel Martinelli handed Arsenal a 2-0 win over Newcastle United on Saturday afternoon.